birkin/mdbook_chatgpt_examples/src/03b_amusing_DMV.md

-# DMV
+# Amusing

-__write a biblical verse in the style of the king james bible explaining how to be patient when making a phone call to the department of motor-vehicles__
+## __"write a biblical verse in the style of the king james bible explaining how to be patient when making a phone call to the department of motor-vehicles"__

 Verily I say unto thee, when thou makest a phone call unto the department of motor-vehicles, thou must exercise patience, for the line may be long and the wait may be great.